 I was speaking today with a US client who had been diagnosed

-properly without putting enormous pressure on her vocal cords and vocal box in general.
+properly without putting enormous pressure on her vocal anatomy.

 Even if she agreed to undergo the vocal surgery, without the changes described